brsynth/RetroPath2-wrapper/README.md

 The conda package manager is required.
 Fresh instructions on how to install conda are [available online](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).

-On Linux and macOS systems, the tool tries to install the KNIME Anlytical Platform as well as the RetroPath2.0 node dependancies.
+The tool tries to install the KNIME Anlytical Platform as well as the RetroPath2.0 node dependancies.

-On Windows, the user needs to first install by himself KNIME, and be sure that the RetroPath2.0 node dependancies are installed.
-To install node dependancies, we recommand to follow the RetroPath2.0 instructions from https://www.myexperiment.org/workflows/4987.html.

 ### conda package